-The art of Rachel Dowd Bentley and Harriet Priska are sold here at Serenidad Gallery located in Escalante, Utah on Scenic Highway 12 at 170 South 100 West, Escalante, Utah. .
-Below are their stories.
+The water colors of Harriet Priska are sold here at Serenidad Gallery located in Escalante, Utah on Scenic Highway 12 at 170 South 100 West, Escalante, Utah.

 Harriet Young Washburn Priska July 28, 1943